Vlemert/yarfl/README.md

 ##### dirty

-True if the current value is not equal to the initial value, false otherwise.
+True if the current value is not deep equal to the initial value, false otherwise.

-##### pristine

-True if the current value is equal to the initial value, false otherwise.

 #### children